Geodesics in general relativity: Mathematical expression

 where s is a scalar parameter of motion (e.g. the proper time), and $\Gamma^\mu {}_{\alpha \beta}$ are Christoffel symbols (sometimes called the affine connection coefficients or Levi-Civita connection coefficients) symmetric in the two lower indices.
 Greek indices may take the values: 0, 1, 2, 3 and the summation convention is used for repeated indices $\alpha$ and $\beta$.
-The quantity on the left-hand-side of this equation is the acceleration of a particle, so this equation is analogous to Newton's laws of motion, which likewise provide formulae for the acceleration of a particle.
+The quantity on the left-hand-side of the sum in this equation is the acceleration of a particle, so this equation is analogous to Newton's laws of motion, which likewise provide formulae for the acceleration of a particle.
 The Christoffel symbols are functions of the four spacetime coordinates and so are independent of the velocity or acceleration or other characteristics of a test particle whose motion is described by the geodesic equation.

-Equivalent mathematical expression using coordinate time as parameter
+Using coordinate time as parameter

 So far the geodesic equation of motion has been written in terms of a scalar parameter s.
 It can alternatively be written in terms of the time coordinate, $t \equiv x^0$ (here we have used the triple bar to signify a definition).
 The geodesic equation of motion then becomes: